 Figure 3-8.
-Shooting Screen in Shutter Priority Mode
+Shutter Speed Displayed on Shooting Screen

-As you point the camera at scenes with varying lighting, the camera will select and display the appropriate aperture (such as f/8.0 in this example) to achieve a proper exposure.
+As you point the camera at scenes with varying lighting, the camera will select and display the appropriate aperture (such as f/4.5 in this example) to achieve a proper exposure.

-Once you've pressed the shutter button halfway, watch the shutter speed number on the screen.
+Once you've pressed the shutter button halfway, watch the aperture number on the screen.
 If that number blinks, that means proper exposure at that shutter speed is not possible at any available aperture, according to the camera's calculations.
-For example, with a shutter speed of two seconds in a well-lighted room, the shutter speed number may begin to blink, indicating that proper exposure is not possible.
+For example, with a shutter speed of two seconds in a well-lighted room, the aperture number may begin to blink, indicating that proper exposure is not possible.
 The camera will still let you take the picture, despite having blinked the number to warn you.
-The camera is saying, in effect, "Look, maybe you shouldn't do this, but that's your business.
+The camera is saying, in effect, "Maybe you shouldn't do this, but that's your business.
 If you want an overly bright picture for some reason, help yourself."
-(This situation is less likely to take place when the camera is in Aperture Priority mode, because in that mode, there is a wide range of shutter speeds for the camera to choose from-a range from eight seconds to 1/4000 second in some situations, depending on factors such as ISO, aperture, and continuous-shooting settings.)
+(This situation is less likely to take place when the camera is in Aperture Priority mode, because in that mode, there is a wide range of shutter speeds for the camera to choose from-a range from 30 seconds to 1/4000 second in some situations, depending on factors such as ISO, aperture, and continuous-shooting settings.)